svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_stream_video_summary.md

 00:00:36.460 --> 00:00:36.828
 spent.
 ```
-We can see that the transcript is not perfect (eg, breaking the word "Welcome") and that it contains a lot of useless data (the ID 256...).
+We can see that the transcript is not perfect (eg, breaking the word "Welcome") and that it contains a lot of useless data (the ID 256...), but we can still get a lot of useful information from it.

 Let's load it again, but this time line-by-line skipping the lines starting with "256" (why pay the tokens for it...)
 We will replace some abbreviations with `PromptingTools.replace_words` - this is a great utility if you have a list of sensitive words/names that you want to quickly scrub.